, ,

 As a small business you may be able to file micro entity accounts, which could save you time and money.

-Read on to find whether your company qualifies as a micro entity, how to prepare your accounts, and where to submit them.
+Read on to find whether your company meets the micro entity accounts threshold, how to prepare your accounts, and where to submit them.

 What are micro entity accounts?

-For a micro entity accounts meaning, they're simply a way for smaller companies to file reduced accounts.
+Micro entity accounts are a simple way for smaller companies to file reduced accounts.

 This type of accounting aims to save time for business owners, allowing them to file accounts even if they don’t have specialist accounting knowledge.